lmansilla92/express-note-taker/README.md

 - Use the "Clear Form" button to clear input if needed
 - Click the "Save Note" button to save the note
 - New notes will be displayed on the left
+- Click on any saved note to display it in the main note section
 - Click the trash icon to delete any note

 ## Changes